resthub/resthub.github.io/docs/index.md

 That’s why we value developer experience on those libraries and despite the *"Not Invented Here"* syndrome above all.

+RESTHub has been made with RIA in general and HTML5 in particular in mind.
+RESThub is based on the following principles:

+* **REST** Architecture oriented
+* **DRY** (don't repeat yourself)
+* **KISS** (Keep it Simple and Stupid)

+The primary objective is to provide a complete tool to develop **REST oriented rich web application with a great efficiency and productivity** by packaging a full stack of useful tools to achieve this goal.

+One of the most important aspect that [RESThub team](/team) try to constantly keep in mind is that RESTHub must absolutely allow **progressive increase of complexity**.
+In other works, RESThub has been design to facilitate the bootstrap of your project and its configuration but it does not rely on restrictive assumptions:
+**No RESTHub functionality will prevent you to finely customize any of the underlying framework for your particular needs**.

+To achieve this, RESTHub made the choice to rely on the most efficient and popular frameworks in each domain because **we don't want to reinvent the wheel**, it is just fine !

+This could be a tricky challenge because RESTHub claims **simplify without limiting** but it is a real specificity compared to other stacks in both java and javascript worlds.

 ## RESTHub components